betaflight/betaflight/docs/Failsafe.md

 Throttle level used for landing.
 Specify a value that causes the aircraft to descend at about 1M/sec.
 Default is set to 1000 which should correspond to throttle off.

 ### `failsafe_fw_roll_angle`

-When `SET-THR` failsafe is executed on a fixed-wing craft it's not safe to keep it level - airplane can glide for long distances.

 This parameter defines amount of roll angle (in 1/10 deg units) to execute on failsafe.
 Negative = LEFT